0sssama/auto-ecole/README.md

 - Visit [PlanetScale](https://planetscale.com/) and create an account
 - Create a new database and set framework to [Prisma](https://www.prisma.io/)
 - Copy the `DATABASE_URL` variable and paste it into `.env.local`
-- run `pnpm prisma db push` to push the state of `schema.prisma` to the database
+- run `bun prisma db push` to push the state of `schema.prisma` to the database

 ## Create Uploadthing App